 Remove the key from the ignition switch only when parked.

 Door Locks

 Each door has a lock tab next to the inside door handle.
-Pull out the tab to lock the door, and push it in to unlock.
+Pull the tab out to lock the door, and push it in to unlock the door.